jekyll/jekyll/docs/_docs/step-by-step/10-deployment.md

 ## Plugins

 Jekyll plugins allow you to create custom generated content specific to your site.
-There's many [plugins](/docs/plugins/) available or you can even write your own.
+There're many [plugins](/docs/plugins/) available or you can even write your own.

 There are three official plugins which are useful on almost any Jekyll site: